Creative Industry Tax Reliefs (CITR) are a collection of Corporation Tax reliefs that allow qualifying companies...

-Probate services concern the administering of the estate of a deceased person in order to resolve all claims and distribute the deceased person’s property as per their final wishes.
-The process can be handled by an authorised professional or alternatively by a relative or friend.
+Probate services concern the administering of the estate of a deceased person.
+The goal is to resolve all claims and distribute the deceased person’s property as per their final wishes.

 This is especially important in situations such as the following:

 In order to apply for probate, an application form must be completed.
-In addition, Inheritance Tax forms need to be completed and the deceased’s estate must be valued before it can be applied for.
-An official copy of the death certificate, the original Will and any fees due must also be submitted.
+In addition, you need to complete Inheritance Tax forms.
+You also need to value the deceased’s estate before you can apply.
+You have to submit an official copy of the death certificate, the original Will and any fees due.

-The person applying will also need to swear an oath confirming that the information given is true, promising to administer the estate properly.
+The person applying needs to swear an oath confirming that the information given is true, promising to administer the estate properly.
 We are delighted to let our readers know that Key Business Consultants have passed the exams to apply for authorisation to handle the process for our clients.

 The ICAEW is an approved licensing authority for probate services and we are now able to apply for accreditation to offer said services.
 The grant is actually just one small part of handling an estate.
-We would be happy to discuss planning so that the issues are already taken care of.
+We would be happy to discuss planning with you.